ysu338/A-Stat-Arb-Example/README.md

 ![](/Cum_Ret.png)

 The figure shows backtested results for a StatArb strategy.
-The return analytics are for 2-to-1 leverage (1 long and 1 short) portfolios.
+The return analytics are for 2-to-1 leverage (long 1 and short 1) portfolios.

 ### The Universe:
 - The universe consists of constituents within the Russell 3000, carefully selected through customized liquidity filters,